openstack/manila/HACKING.rst

 without the patch and passes with the patch.

-For more information on creating unit tests and utilizing the testing infrastructure in OpenStack Cinder, please read cinder/testing/README.rst.
+For more information on creating unit tests and utilizing the testing infrastructure in OpenStack Manila, please read manila/testing/README.rst.

 openstack-common